AhmadAlmasriDev/crafts-circle/README.md

 All Pages on the website have:

   - A responsive navigation bar at the top which allows the user to navigate through the website.
 To the left of the website header is a logo.
 In the middle is the navigation bar with the links to the website pages (Home, About, Contact). to the right is a dynamic user menu the content change according to the user role.
 To allow a good user experience of the site.
 When viewing with mobile devices the navigation menu change to a bars menu list to the left side and the logo location changes to the middle.
 This was implemented to give the website a clean look.
 A hover animation for the links is also present.
+  - A script in [menu.js](./static/js/menu.js) that toggles the user menu and the bars menu and hides them when clicked outside them.
-  - A script that disables the submit form button if exist, in order to prevent resubmitting errors. the script works all the time but there is one bug that I was not able to fix.
-And that is when the user tries to submit an empty form with place holder, the button is disabled.
-I documented this behavior in the [testing](testing.md) section.
+  - Another script in [menu.js](./static/js/menu.js) that disables the submit button when clicked, in order to prevent resubmitting errors.
+This one was tricky, since crispy forms handles the form fields validation.

     The user menu icon changes when the user is registered
     <details close>